payloadcms/payload/templates/ecommerce/README.md

 ### Seed

 To seed the database with a few products and pages you can run `yarn seed`.
+This template also comes with a `/api/seed` endpoint you can use to seed the database from the admin panel.

 > NOTICE: seeding the database is destructive because it drops your current database to populate a fresh one from the seed template.
 Only run this command if you are starting a new project or can afford to lose your current data.